 These results not only show that brownfields are indeed a statewide problem but also show that there are opportunities for new economic development and revitalization in every region of Ohio.

-The Port Authority has been a recipient of funds from the BRP.
-Utilizing a BRP clean-up grant, we have been and are currently in the process revitalizing several sites and buildings throughout Athens County, that when finished, will be redeveloped into vibrant community spaces that create jobs and expand the tax base.
+The Shelby County Land Bank has been a recipient of funds from the BRP.
+Utilizing a BRP clean-up grant, we are in the process revitalizing the Wagner Foundry.